Kelvin wave: Coastal Kelvin wave

 The first and third of these equations are solved at constant x by waves moving in either the positive or negative y direction at a speed $c=\sqrt{gH},$ the speed of so-called shallow-water gravity waves without the effect of Earth's rotation.
 However, only one of the two solutions is valid, having an amplitude that decreases with distance from the coast, whereas in the other solution the amplitude increases with distance from the coast.
 For an observer traveling with the wave, the coastal boundary (maximum amplitude) is always to the right in the northern hemisphere and to the left in the southern hemisphere (i.e. these waves move equatorward – negative phase speed – at the western side of an ocean and poleward – positive phase speed – at the eastern boundary; the waves move cyclonically around an ocean basin).

-If we assume constant f, the general solution is an arbitrary wave form $W(y-ct)$ propagating at speed c multiplied by $\exp(\pm fy/\sqrt{gH}),$ with the sign chosen so that the amplitude decreases with distance from the coast.
+If we assume constant f, the general solution is an arbitrary wave form $W(y-ct)$ propagating at speed c multiplied by $\exp(\pm f x/\sqrt{gH}),$ with the sign chosen so that the amplitude decreases with distance from the coast.